-No.5 Try not to rely on technology too much to keep the kids amused.
+No.5 Try not to rely on screens too much to keep the kids amused.
 It can be easy to encourage them to pick up the tablet or play a game on the computer to keep them occupied.
-This only confuses rules on technology use, try and stick to the agreed rules with your child and remember to set a good example.
+This only confuses rules on screen time, try and stick to the agreed rules with your child and remember to set a good example.

-No.6 Chat to your child about what they do online and encourage them to use their time online for learning, creativity and education.
+No.6 Chat to your child about what they do online and encourage them to use their screen time for learning and education.

-No.7 Encourage your child to have a healthy balance.
-Experts say time spent online should not affect sleep, exercise or time with family.
-Doing activities together as a family will help implement guidelines around technology use and offer fun alternatives.
+N2.7 Pick one evening a week where you do a family activity together, whether it's movie night or games night.
+Doing activities together as a family will help implement screen time guidelines and offer fun alternatives.
 No.8 Don't have screens always on in the background.
 Turn off TVs and computers when not in use, these can be distracting for kids if they are trying to participate in another activity.